-Insights is an add-on feature of the Mavenlink.
-Please contact your Client Success Manager or email us to purchase Insights or request training.
+Insights reporting is an add-on feature for Mavenlink.
+Please email your Client Success Manager to purchase Insights or request training.

 Data-driven decisions are essential to every successful business.
 You want to know not only the progress and profitability of projects, but also whether your team is being used effectively and efficiently.
 With interactive reports and a powerful custom reporting engine, the Mavenlink Insights Business Intelligence Solution gives you the visibility you need to make swift, informed decisions for projects and staffing.